aimeele97/mintclassics_modelcar_inventory_analysis/README.md

 - **Category 3:** What is the average shipping time for each product line?
 - **Category 4:** Are we storing items that are not moving?
 Are any items candidates for being dropped from the product line?

-The SQL queries for the data cheme are available here [link](./MintClassics_Scheme.sql).
+The SQL queries for the data cheme are available here [link](./Data_Scheme.sql)

+The SQL queries for exploring the data can be found here [link](./Data_Exploratory_Analysis.sql)

-The SQL queries regarding various business questions can be found here [link](./MintClassics_InventoryAnalysis.sql).
+The SQL queries regarding various business questions can be found here [link](./Data_Analysis.sql)

 An interactive Google Looker dashboard used to report and explore inventory data can be found here [link](https://lookerstudio.google.com/reporting/af75d590-c579-4f56-a0ef-7c823bff2abe).